SparkPost/support-docs/support/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

 If you already have non-secure tracking domains in live service, with a `CNAME` direct to SparkPost's tracking endpoints, you need to plan for what happens when users click on links in previously-delivered emails.

 The simplest approach is to leave the current tracking-domain in place, and set up a new, sibling tracking-domain pointing to your CDN.
 For example, if you are using `click.mycompany.com` with a direct CNAME, set up the proxy with `click2.mycompany.com`.
-This enables you to test your proxy is working before switching over to use it for Production traffic in SparkPost.
+This enables you to test your setup is working before switching over to use it for Production traffic in SparkPost.

 If you want to end up with your CDN serving the original domain:
 * You'll need your CDN to handle both port 80 (HTTP) and port 443 (HTTPS) requests, so that links in previously delivered mails continue to work
 * To mimimize disruption, we recommend you test your setup on a sibling domain before switching
 * You need to consider your certificates (which may be specific to your subdomain, or may use subdomain wild-card)
-* You need to change your DNS setting on the original tracking domain(s) to point to the CDN, only when your proxy is tested and working.
+* You need to change your DNS setting on the original tracking domain(s) to point to the CDN, only when your setup is tested and working.

 ## Configuring SSL Certificates